READ FIRST: Learn to Pole Dance at Home Part 1: Buying Your First Pole

 What to wear

-Take a look on pole junkie for some outfit ideas if you want something cuter or more suited to pole.
+Take a look on pole junkie for some outfit ideas if you want something cuter or more suited to pol but a basic sports bra and shorts is going to work just fine!
+You don't need to spend lots of money to be a pole dancer.

 Grip Aids